 Vacations Create Anchors

-Traditions are important to any family because they are anchors.
+Traditions are critical to any family because they are anchors.
 These anchors tie the family together.
 There’s less drift.
 There’s less turmoil.
 An anchor keeps you in the place you need to be – both literally and figuratively.

 Why you shouldn’t feel bad about taking a vacation